tobiscode/disstans/docsrc/tutorial.rst

 Comparing specific parameters
 .............................

-Lastly, let's just print some differences between the ground truth and our L1-fitted
+Before we finish up, let's just print some differences between the ground truth and our L1-fitted model:
-model:

 .. doctest:: tut2